Pupil Premium

 3 | Restricted opportunities for a breadth of cultural and shared British cultural experiences.
 Cost, experience and language act as barriers which impede our children’s opportunities to access broader social and educational activities. |

-4 | The high percentage of pupils who have English as a second language along with high mobility of pupils including the arrival of pupils new to the country from March 2020 has impacted on pupil progress and attainment. |
+4 | The high percentage of pupils who have English as a second language along with high mobility of pupils including the arrival of pupils new to the country has impacted on pupil progress and attainment. |

-5 | Some children have been adversely affected by the cost of living including children who qualify for PP which has impacted on their physical, social, emotional and mental wellbeing. (high percentage of child obesity). |
+5 | Some children have been adversely affected by the cost of living including children who qualify for PP which has impacted on their physical, social, emotional and mental wellbeing.
+(High percentage of child obesity). |

 Intended outcomes: